7 Gift Ideas for Graduates Under $15!

 3. Make this easy money lei as a unique graduation gift idea!

-Since you might be running out of things to do during quarantine, we thought you might like this cute DIY money Lei graduation gift idea – perfect for any graduating senior, because who doesn’t love getting money?!
+This cute money Lei is such a fun graduation gift idea and a really simple DIY project!
+It’s perfect for any graduating senior, because who doesn’t love getting money?!

 4. Write a note of encouragement with a Lovepop 3D card.

 If you like to keep things old school and send meaningful, handwritten cards via snail mail, Lovepop offers incredibly designed 3D graduation cards.
-While a lot of the graduation cards are currently out of stock, almost all of their options are blank so depending on what your senior is into, there’s sure to be a card that will fit their personality perfectly!
+While a lot of the graduation cards are on the pricier side, many of their options are blank, so depending on what your senior is into, there’s sure to be a card that will fit their personality perfectly!

-Just keep in mind that the cards feel very thick due to the intricate designs so some cash or a check is encouraged so you don’t get a college kid’s hopes up when feeling the card’s weight. 🤣
+Just keep in mind that the cards feel very thick due to the intricate designs, so you may feel compelled to add cash or a check so you don’t get a college kid’s hopes up when they feel the weight of the card. 🤣

 Have a few people to buy for?
 When you buy 5 cards for $50, you’ll spend just $10 on each card (normally $13 EACH).